-- The Corporation retained an independent auditor in December 2013. - The Corporation began to undertake the acquisition of abandoned properties in order to facilitate their redevelopment, consistent with its mission and its partnership with the City to enable the City's new tax collection policy.
-It acquired 131 properties via municipal foreclosure in 2013. - The Corporation approved the sale of six of those properties for redevelopment projects consistent with its mission and purpose. - During the 2013 fiscal year, the Corporation conducted 29 public meetings.
-These included one annual meeting, eleven regular meetings, two special meetings of the board of directors, and fifteen committee meetings. - An independent certified public accounting firm performs the annual financial audit of the Corporation.
-The report will be available after March 18, 2014 at https://syracuselandbank.org.
+- During the 2014 fiscal year, the Corporation conducted 26 public meetings.
+These included one annual meeting, eleven regular meetings, three special meetings of the board of directors, and eleven committee meetings. - An independent certified public accounting firm performs the annual financial audit of the Corporation.
+The report will be available after March 27, 2015 at http://syracuselandbank.org/about/.